Shou Sugi Ban 101 – Nakamoto Forestry

 During and After Installation Will Soot Come Off on Us?

 Yes during installation, but not afterwards.
-The carpenters will get soot on their hands during installation so will learn real quickly not to rub their noses.
-All of our products (other than unoiled Gendai) have an oil finish that glues the soot into the wood.
+The carpenters will get soot on their hands during installation (and they will learn quickly not to rub their noses).
+All of our products (other than unoiled Gendai) have an oil finish that helps to adhere the soot layer to the wood.
 Soot will get all over the oiled board faces during installation so we recommend washing the walls down with a hose or sopping wet rag as the final step.
 After that, no sootiness.

-Here’s a 60 second video video from Morlock Timber that clears it up nicely.
+Here’s a 60 second video from Morlock Timber that clears it up nicely.

 How Many Shou Sugi Ban Options Do you Have?